B2B Lead Generation Glossary

 Lead-to-Opportunity Conversion Rate

 Lead-to-Opportunity Conversion Rate measures the percentage of marketing qualified leads that advance to sales opportunities, calculated as opportunities created divided by MQLs generated times 100.
-This metric shows how well marketing qualification criteria predict sales success.
+Strong numbers here mean your qualification criteria are actually predicting sales success, not just generating activity.

 Related terms: